-ENC (ENGLISH PROFESSIONAL WRITING COURSES)
+ENC (ENGLISH PROFESSIONAL WRITING COURSES) (All courses 3 credits unless otherwise specified)

 ENC 303 Multigenre Research and Writing

 An in-depth study and practice of various forms of primary and secondary research, such as text-based and library research, interviews, surveys, and observations.
 Students analyze collected data and present information via various forms of media, print and electronic.
 Prerequisite: ENC 1102